 Infinitus, LLC is an approved Illinois Physical Therapy Education Sponsor, License number 216.000207.
 This course is approved for 8 CEU’s.
 Approved for 7.5 Elective credits by the American Academy of Family Physicians.

 NOTE: Upon completion of this course attendees are still required to function within their licensed scope of practice.
-Supervised clinical check-off by a physician/trainer is required for competency.
+Course certificate will state that the participant has demonstrated competency in a laboratory setting.
+Supervised clinical check-off by a physician/trainer is recommended for competency.

 This activity, Advanced Wound Debridement: A Cut Above the Rest with a beginning date of January 12, 2014 through December 31, 2014, has been reviewed and is acceptable for up to 7.5 elective credits by the American academy of Family Physicians.